daniel-lanciana/tech-interview-cheat-sheet/README.md

 * Talk out loud
 * Whiteboard approach, code on laptop
 * Naive solution, then optimize
-* An important algorithm design technique is to use sorting as a basic building block, because many other problems become easy once a set of items is sorted.
+* An important algorithm design technique is to use sorting as a basic building block, because many other problems become easy once a set of items is sorted
+* Time/space complexity, resource (e.g. network) estimation

 ### Avoid